-The Batti project was started a little over six years ago when two friends were travelling towards the remote North-Eastern settlement of Gandhigram and recognised that the area was in desperate need of lighting.
+Your discarded electronic waste could be the source of light in a remote village in Arunachal Pradesh.
+Support the Batti project’s ‘Waste to Light’ initiative by donating your broken wires, old chargers, headphones, old phones, and even electronic appliance towards this great cause.
+The Batti project was started a little over eight years ago when two friends were travelling towards the remote North-Eastern settlement of Gandhigram and recognised that the area was in desperate need of lighting.
 The Further and Beyond Foundation, started by Merwyn Coutinho and Rajiv Rathod, was a non-profit set up to tackle this issue.
-After realising that many people wanted to help the cause, the Batti project came about with the aim of of providing solar-powered solutions to villages and rural homes of Arunachal.
-Around 282 homes have received lighting through the project so far.
+After realising that many people wanted to help the cause, the Batti project came about with the aim of providing solar-powered solutions to villages and rural homes of Arunachal.
+Over 282 homes have received lighting through the project so far.

+After realising that many people wanted to help out but couldn’t financially, the Batti project decided to allow people to make donations that weren’t monetary, but rather of their e-waste.
+Tying up with electronic waste processing units, the project put all the money made from processing this waste into providing solar-powered lighting through Batti Kits for these villages.
 This time round, spring clean for a cause that is greater than a spotless floor.
 Those plugs and chargers that would’ve eventually made their way into a landfill can serve a bigger purpose by being donated to Batti.
-Get in touch with them though their website here or Facebook page here and make your donations.
-All kinds of electronics, from batteries to lawn mowers, that no longer serve any real purpose would qualify as e-waste that you can give up.
+Get in touch with them through their website or Facebook page and make your donations.
+All kinds of electronics, from batteries to lawnmowers, that no longer serve any real purpose would qualify as e-waste that you can give up.
 Give a village light, recycle your trash and please your mom in one go by tidying up.